tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 ./toolchain/bin/arm-linux-androideabi-ar rcs libstatic.a fast-inverse-square-root.o
 ~~~

-You should get libstatic.a file.
-You can checks list of symbols in arhive the same way as we do for .o file.
+You should get a libstatic.a file.
+You can check a list of symbols in archive the same way we do it for .o files.

-**Shared library** more difficult, let's start from definition:
+**Shared library** is more difficult, let's start from definition:

 > Shared libraries are libraries that are loaded by programs when they start.
 When a shared library is installed properly, all programs that start afterwards automatically use the new shared library.
 It's actually much more flexible and sophisticated than [this](), because the approach used by Linux permits you to: update libraries and still support programs that want to use older, non-backward-compatible versions of those libraries; override specific libraries or even specific functions in a library when executing a particular program; do all this while programs are running using existing libraries.